Express Negligence Rule: Everything You Need to Know

 One exception to the conspicuousness requirement pertains to extremely short documents.
 For example, if the indemnity clause is written in the same size font and style as the rest of the document, yet the document is quite short, then it could still be considered conspicuous if the indemnitor can reasonably prove that the indemnitee would have noticed and understood it.
 With that said, there is no clear guidance on the exact length a document must be to be considered short, although courts have given the previous example of a telegram being considered a short document.
 As such, it is best to err on the side of caution, and regardless of the length, make sure that the indemnity clause is clearly indicated with a different font or size than the rest of the document.

 If you need help with the express negligence rule, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.